4d/4d-for-ios/docs/Data-Formatter-Create.md

 }

 ```
-## Dark mode support: imageNamed custom data formatter
+## Dark mode support

-Whether your device is in dark or light mode, you can easily use your custom data formatters.
+Whether your device is in dark or light mode, you can easily use your custom data formatters containing images.
 The picture's color of your custom data formatters will be adapted depending on the phone color mode.

-For black & white images, you can set the image format as "template": true as follows:
+If you want to display black & white images, depending on the mode, you can set the image format as ```"template": true``` as follows:

 ```json
 {